Gadgetoid/pi400kb/README.md

-# Raspberry Pi 400 as a USB HID Keyboard
+# Raspberry Pi 400 as a USB HID Keyboard & Mouse

 Hook your Pi 400 up to your PC somehow, using a USB Type-C cable into the *power* port.
 Anker make good ones- I used a 3m white one for my tests.

 Our USB-C to USB-A is great if you're using a USB-A port (but make sure it's a *high power* one): https://shop.pimoroni.com/products/usb-c-to-usb-a-cable-1m-black

+A Raspberry Pi Mouse is also supported if plugged in, eg: https://shop.pimoroni.com/products/raspberry-pi-mouse?variant=29390982119507

 This project started out life as a gist - https://gist.github.com/Gadgetoid/5a8ceb714de8e630059d30612503653f